Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 This makes sense, there's a large section on their website about how they are community focused.
 This doesn't always mean that companies with this attitude actually follow through on this and deliver their vision.

-Civo have defiantly focused on this, and you can tell.
+Civo have definitely focused on this, and you can tell.

 ![civo website community section](/images/civo-community.png)